haakon8855/maze-generator/README.md

 ```

 # Configuration
-The configuration file, config.ini, can be used to customize the output of the Maze Generator.
+The configuration file, config.conf, can be used to customize the output of the Maze Generator.
-Currently, you can modify the width, height, and maze type here.
+Currently, you can modify the width, height, seed, animation settings, timer settings and maze type here.

 Changing the maze dimensions, will cause the maze to have more 'rooms' and hallways, and it
 will automatically scale the size of each hallway to fit your screen.